HewlettPackard/mdc-toolkit/README-CRIU-PMEM.md

 You can test CRIU-PMEM with any storage devices such as HDD, SSD or NVM.

 You can emulate a NVM device using DRAM.
 The detail instructions are avaiable at https://nvdimm.wiki.kernel.org/.
-Here is an example showing how to reserve 16GB DRAM to emualte a NVDIMM device on a BFC machine.
+Here is an example showing how to reserve 16GB DRAM to emualte a NVDIMM device.

 - Install 4.x kernel.
-- Include this kernel parameter "memmap=16G!16G" by editing your image file /www/localboot/YOUR_IMAGE on netsvr.bfc.labs.hpecorp.net
+- Include this kernel parameter "memmap=16G!16G".
-- Reboot the machine
 - Check that the pmem device is ready to use: lsblk pmem0m
 - mkfs.ext4 /dev/pmem0m
 - Check the new partition: lsblk pmem0m